Picture of Mia Hill

 Some common health problems in rabbits and how to prevent them

 Rabbits may seem like a low-maintenance pet, but they require frequent upkeep and care to stay healthy.
 Common health problems seen in rabbits are diarrhea, hairball blockages, and overgrown teeth or nails.
 These health issues can be best prevented by providing proper nutrition such as hay and fresh vegetables, sufficient exercise opportunities through playing, chewing toys and regular time out of the cage, and regular grooming including brushing their fur and trimming their nails.
+Hay is particularly important for maintaining dental health and preventing overgrown teeth.

 Tips for keeping your rabbit entertained and active

 Caring for a rabbit is an incredibly rewarding experience, but it’s important to keep them mentally stimulated and entertained!
 To keep your rabbit engaged and active, be sure to provide plenty of toys and items that your rabbit can explore or play with.
+Additionally, consider providing opportunities for foraging behaviors, such as hiding hay around their enclosure to encourage them to eat hay and stay mentally stimulated.

 Regularly change the toys you give them so they continue to enjoy playing with something new.
 It’s also important to allow your rabbit time outside of their cage each day so they can move around freely and explore different parts of their environment.